 It’s tough trying to decipher what to tip from country to country, and many have no clue about how much gratuity to leave or offer.
 Sometimes you may not be inclined to tip, say in the case of bad service or if service has already been added.

-Here’s a brief overview of tipping abroad:
+Here’s a brief guide to tipping abroad:

 It is customary to leave 10% at restaurants.
 Hotels generally charge around 10%, but where that is not the case then tip housekeeping and porters 1-2 pesos for taking bags into your room.
-You can also tip the maid a few pesos every day and get a fantastic service.
+You can also tip the maid a few pesos every day and get fantastic service.
 Taxi drivers usually do not expect to be tipped, but almost everybody leaves them some coins.

 Tipping in Austria is less common than in North America or other parts of Europe, mainly because wages are decent and a service charge is usually already included in the bill.
 However, in restaurants, you can tip 5-10% (depending on how fancy the establishment is), tip in cash handing money directly to the waiter.
 Saying “danke” when presenting your payment is the Austrian equivalent to saying, “Keep the change”.
-If you are not satisfied with the service, it is not unusual not to tip.
+If you are unsatisfied with the service, it is not unusual not to tip.
 Tip taxi drivers generally 10%.
 Tip porters 1-2€ per luggage, same for the chambermaid every morning.
 These tips aren’t necessary but appreciated.

 Tipping is not very common in Belgium.
-Service workers are generally well paid and do not rely on tips.
+Service workers are generally well-paid and do not rely on tips.
 However, whether to tip or not depends on the situation.
 Restaurants usually add on 10-15%, but leave a few coins for good service.
 Where service is not included 15% tip is expected.
 Tipping is not the norm in hotels and in taxis, just round up the fare.
 Car park attendants receive 1€, cloakroom staff, 50c, toilet attendants 25c, and bar staff just small change.
-Tipping the taxi driver is not required in Belgium but appreciated.
+Tipping the taxi driver is not required in Belgium but is appreciated.

 The British Virgin Islands